 Forms from Diocesan Policy

 The Diocese has also directed that volunteers for selected ministries complete two other forms prior to their involvement.
-In December 2011, based on the mandate for a Safe Environment within the Church, the Diocese of Charleston enacted The Policy Concerning Allegations of Sexual Misconduct or Abuse of a Minor by Church Personnel and The Code of Conduct for Church Personnel (together, known as the “Policy”).
-Prospective volunteers must read, fully understand and agree to the mandates set forth in the Policy.
+In December 2011, based on the mandate for a Safe Environment within the Church, the Diocese of Charleston enacted The Charter for the Protection of Children and Young People and The Code of Conduct for Church Personnel.
+Click here for the Charter.
+Click here for the Code of Conduct

 Prospective volunteers must read, understand and agree to the mandate set forth in the Charter and Code of Conduct and sign the Acknowledgement of Receipt.
 Click here for the Acknowledge of Receipt.